-Show that $B(p^2)$ vanishes when $m{\psi} = 0$.
+Show that $B(p^2)$ vanishes when $m{\psi} = 0$ .

-3. Dimension-dependence of dimensions of couplings.
+4. Dimension-dependence of dimensions of couplings.

 - (a) In what number of space dimensions does a four-fermion interaction such as Gψψψψψ have a chance to be renormalizable?
-Assume Lorentz invariance. [optional] Generalize the formula (1) for D_A to include a number V_G of four-fermion vertices. - (b) If we violate Lorentz invariance the story changes.
-Consider a non-relativistic theory with kinetic terms of the form $\int dt d^d x \left(\psi^{\dagger} \left(\mathbf{i}\partial_t D\nabla^2\right)\psi\right)$.
+Assume Lorentz invariance. [optional] Generalize the formula (14) for DA to include a number VG of four-fermion vertices. - (b) If we violate Lorentz invariance the story changes.
+Consider a non-relativistic theory with kinetic terms of the form $\int dt d^d x \left(\psi^{\dagger} \left(\mathbf{i}\partial_t D\nabla^2\right)\psi\right)$ .
 (Here D is a dimensionful constant.
 In a relativistic theory we relate dimensions of time and space by setting the speed of light to one; here, there is no such thing, and we can choose units to set D to one.)
-For what number of space dimensions might the four-fermion coupling be renormalizable? - (c) In the previous example, the scale transformation preserving the kinetic terms acted by $t \to \lambda^2 t, x \to \lambda x$.
+For what number of space dimensions might the four-fermion coupling be renormalizable? - (c) In the previous example, the scale transformation preserving the kinetic terms acted by $t \to \lambda^2 t, x \to \lambda x$ .
 More generally, the relative scaling of space and time is called the dynamical exponent z (z = 2 in the previous example).
 Suppose that the kinetic terms are first order in time and quadratic in the fields.
 Ignoring difficulties of writing local quadratic spatial kinetic terms, what is the relationship between d and z which gives scale invariant quartic interactions?
-What if the kinetic terms are second order in time (as for scalar fields)? - 4.
-Symmetry is attractive.
-Consider a field theory in D = 3+1 with two massless (for simplicity) scalar fields which interact via the interaction
+What if the kinetic terms are second order in time (as for scalar fields)? - 5.
+The magnetic moment of a Dirac fermion.
+[This problem is optional, but highly recommended.]
+In this problem we consider the hamiltonian density